dreger/kqdreger.com/_posts/archives/2015-09-16-thoughts-on-work-in-progress.md

 ---
-title: Two comments and an idea for Work in Progress
+title: Two thoughts and an idea for Work in Progress
 date: 2015-09-16 15:09
 ---
 I've been watching a lot of Work in Progress (WIP), an informal video series about product design by Jason Fried, of Basecamp, and Nate Kontny, of Highrise.
 It's been a lot of fun, and I encourage you to [check out their YouTube channel](https://www.youtube.com/channel/UCDvHTqzl1H6j9JKHiQZn4Cw).